 As far as composition goes, the barrels rely upon a unique structure of staves, or vertical pieces, and two heads, or top and bottom pieces.
 No glue, nails, or screws are used to hold the segments together.
 Instead, Cox relies upon heat in the form of steam to loosen the organic structure of the wood and bend the barrel into shape.
 Once bent, the barrel is held in place with large iron hoops, then toasted to caramelize the cellulose inside the wood.

-“It brings a flavor profile to the spirit that’s going to be in it,” Cox explains.
+“It brings a flavor profile to the spirit that’s going to be in it,” the cooper explains.
 Depending on how long he toasts the wood, it can impart flavors as varied as honey vanilla or smoky chili.

 Once he finishes the toasting phase, he proceeds to char the interior of the barrels at 1,300 degrees Fahrenheit for 30 seconds.
 This step is what imbues whiskey with its distinct taste and signature caramel brown color.